7 Best Gym Shoes in 2023

 The heel heights of gym shoes range from absolutely flat to several inches high.
 Your personal tastes and the kind of training you do will determine the appropriate heel height for you.

-For example, NOBULL Trainer and NOBULL Trainer+ have the same heel-to-toe drop - 4 mm.
+For example, NOBULL Outwork and NOBULL Impact have the same heel-to-toe drop - 4 mm.
 However, the heel height is different:

 The added cushioning in the Trainer+ gives more impact protection for jumps and runs as well as comfort for daily wear.

-The optimal amount of cushioning will vary depending on your own tastes and the kind of workouts you intend to do.
+The optimal cushioning softness will vary depending on your taste and the kind of workouts you intend to do.

-You might want a shoe with greater padding to absorb shock if you're doing high-impact exercises like jogging or leaping.
-More cushioning also helps to relieve strain on the joints and lowers the risk of injury.
+For high-impact activities like cardio, you might want thicker and softer cushioning to absorb the impact on landings.
+In this case, more cushioning also helps to relieve strain on the joints and lowers the risk of injury.

 Balance of flex and stability